sourcegraph/sourcegraph-public-snapshot/dev/depgraph/README.md

 - **NoDeadPackages**: Report unused packages (except for library code and main packages)
 - **NoReachingIntoCommands**: Report packages that import code from an unrelated command
-- **NoBinarySpecificSharedCode**: Report packages that are imported only by a single command
+- **NoBinarySpecificSharedCode**: Report shared packages that are imported only by a single command
 - **NoLooseCommands**: Report main packages outside of known command roots
+- **NoUnusedSharedCommandCode**: Report packages that could be moved into an internal package
+- **NoEnterpriseImportsFromOSS**: Report packages that illegally import enterprise code

 #### trace